chrisfield/redux-formkit/packages/redux-formkit/README.md

 - Synchronous validation including flexible support for inter-field valiation
 - Asynchronous submit validation [See example](https://github.com/chrisfield/redux-formkit/tree/master/examples/asynchronous-submit)

-I need to update the examples for version 3 (hooks).
-The old examples are that show most of thye features are [here](https://github.com/chrisfield/redux-formkit/tree/before-hooks/examples).
+I need to update some of the examples for version 3 (hooks).
+The old examples are that show react native and universal validation are [here](https://github.com/chrisfield/redux-formkit/tree/before-hooks/examples).

 ## Usage